Information privacy and online security are so widely discussed that for many, they have become tantamount to buzzwords.

 It rejects the idea that privacy must hinder user experience.
 Privacy can be integrated in ways that not only safeguard sensitive data but also enhance the overall usability of a system.

-For instance, in the context of a secure messaging app, adhering to this principle would mean that users can send messages, share files, and engage in group chats with the same ease and convenience as less privacy-focused apps.
+For instance, in the context of a secure messaging app, users can send messages, share files, and engage in group chats with the same ease and convenience as less privacy-focused apps.
 The difference lies in the strong encryption and privacy controls quietly working behind the scenes to protect user communications.

-“Full Functionality” is all about finding the right balance between usability and privacy, ensuring that individuals can fully enjoy the benefits of technology without compromising their personal information.
+“Full Functionality” strives to find the right balance between usability and privacy, ensuring that individuals can fully enjoy the benefits of technology without compromising their personal information.

 The fifth principle: End-to-end security